radicle-dev/radicle-client-services/README.md

 Though the org node helps with reliable code distribution over the Radicle Link network, it does not expose projects in a way that is accessible to web and other HTTP clients.
 This is what the `radicle-http-api` is for.
+To serve `git` clients, the `radicle-git-server` should be used.

 ### `radicle-http-api`